 Wouldn’t you rather be working towards your goal the entire time rather than just ‘sitting around and waiting’.
 You’ve got no idea how long it’s going to take you to get ready.
 Hence why you need to start yesterday.

 In conclusion, no one wants to miss out on a job offer because they were too lazy, too fearful or too delusional to think they could leave their fitness training to the last minute.

 What are you afraid of?
 You’ve got NOTHING to lose by doing some training but you’ve got EVERYTHING to lose by NOT training.

 Don’t just assume that ‘you’ll be right’ because chances are you won’t be.

 Start training YESTERDAY, I promise you that you’ll never regret the choice to conduct relevant, decent fitness training in the lead up to your PFA, but if you’re standing on the line at your PFA knowing full well that you haven’t done enough to pass and that you should have started months ago… I guarantee you’ll regret it.

 Don’t allow yourself to feel this way.
 BE READY.
 Start training yesterday!!!

-If you would like help on getting started with your ADF Fitness or your Police Fitness, then please jump on our website to see how we can help you!
-Click here
+If you would like help on getting started with your ADF Fitness or your Police Fitness, then please jump on and book in your call for a 2 Week Trial today.